naomibaes/LSC-Eval_synthetic_data/README.md

 #### Elaboration of ICL procedure for Synthetic-LSC Pipeline

 To get the input sentences which are randomly sampled from the natural corpus, the neutral range is adjusted from the median of each dataset by ±0.01, targeting 25th-75th percentile bounds or 500-1500 unique sentences per epoch.
 See Figures 6 and 7 for a breakdown of neutral sentence counts per epoch provided as input to the LLM using the prompts below.
-Utlimately, 36,151 and 39,896 neutral baseline sentences are used to simulate changes in Sentiment and Intensity, respectively.
+Utlimately, 36,151 and 39,896 neutral baseline sentences are input to the LLM using the prompts below to simulate changes in Sentiment and Intensity, respectively.

 ![alt text](image-1.png)

 For each neutral sentence, one inference call to GPT-4o is made through the OpenAI API to generate variations of increased and decreased Sentment or Intensity.
 The sentence generation prioritized quality and maintained a neutral baseline to allow for adequate variation.

 ![alt text](image-2.png)

-**Validation:** Note that there were challenges in maintaining target terms in the sentences, particularly for positive sentiment variations.
-Fewer manual adjustments were needed for Intensity than Sentiment.
-With the temperature parameter set at 1.00, GPT-4o struggled to vary a few of the sentences to contain more positive sentiment for abuse (28), anxiety (110), depression (46), mental_health (1), trauma (2) as it replaced targets with positive terminology against instructions.
-For Intensity data, fewer sentences required manual alteration: only for abuse (4), depression (2), mental_health (2), trauma (1).
-Rows (196) were detected and manually altered to retain the target term while ensuring variation in the dimension relative to the neutral sentence.
-Experimenting with lowering the temperature setting might override this error rate issue (although it should be emphasized that the number of errors were low).
-The final validated datasets are provided in this repository.

 ### Synthetic Breadth